oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

 **Coding with JSON TRANSFORM**

-The code below section dynamically updates customer data in our **clients dv** (dv - stands for duality views) table by building a flexible  **JSON TRANSFORM** query based on a list of transformation statements.
+The code below dynamically updates customer data in our **clients dv** (dv - stands for duality views) table by building a flexible  **JSON TRANSFORM** query based on a list of transformation statements.
 It constructs the query by joining those statements—like setting new field values—then applies them to the JSON data for a specific customer, identified by their ID, as long as a loan application exists."

 3. **HINT** Find the following code block in the Customer.py file and add the parameter for age.